kragebein/Recentlier-Releaseder/README.md

 client_secret =
 client_id =
 callback =
+cache = yes

 Set update_interval to 0 to stop looping, otherwise set it in minutes.
-Be wary of spotifys rate limiting and set it to something reasonable, like 15 minutes.
+Be wary of spotifys rate limiting and set it to something reasonable, like 15 minutes or higher.